 Expand revenue streams

 The cost of living crisis is making consumers think carefully about where they spend their hard-earned cash.
 And with less money in their pockets, combined with dwindling consumer confidence, businesses are having to work harder for each sale.
 Not only are there spiralling costs to consider, but they also have to persuade customers why they should buy their product or service too.
-While going under is a cause for concern for a lot of business owners, adding alternative revenue streams can be a way of counteracting this.
+While going under is a cause for concern for a lot of business owners, adding alternative revenue streams such as launching a business savings account, can be a way of counteracting this.

 It doesn’t have to involve vast research or expense.
 Often, leveraging existing products and presenting them to the consumer in a new way, e.g. via a subscription service, selling branded merchandise or offering click-and-collect, can be enough to boost business.
 Selling existing lines through social media channels can also increase your marketing reach and entice new audiences.
 Similarly, drawing on your own industry experience to create tutorials and online courses can add another string to your business bow.